MCPHubCloud/awesome-mcp/README.md

 ## MCP SDK
 - [mcp-golang](https://github.com/metoro-io/mcp-golang) - mcp-golang is an unofficial implementation of the Model Context Protocol in Go.
+- [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) - The mcp-proxy is a tool that lets you switch between server transports.
+There are two supported modes: stdio-sse, sse-stdio

 ## Star History